ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_FigureCCBox3_1_hiatus.md

 Hardware description:
 ---------------------
-What machine was used:  avocado.rcast.u-tokyo.ac.jp
+What machine was used:  avocado.atmos.rcast.u-tokyo.ac.jp

 Any further instructions: